labgem/microscope-user-doc/docs/content/search/keywords.rst

 **Genomes of the Project**: will return BlastP/Synteny results of your selected sequence against the set of genomes of the MicroScope project where the selected sequence is involved to.

-**Escherichia Coli**: will return BlastP/Synteny results of your selected sequence against updated Escherichia Coli annotations.
+**Escherichia coli**: will return BlastP/Synteny results of your selected sequence against Escherichia coli expert annotations.

-**Bacillus Subtilis**: will return BlastP/Synteny results of your selected sequence against SubtiList data which contains Bacillus Subtilis expert annotations.
+**Bacillus subtilis**: will return BlastP/Synteny results of your selected sequence against Bacillus subtilis expert annotations.

 **Relational tables of PkGDB**: